-In this post, we will discuss a bit of theory behind Mask R-CNN and how to use the pre-trained Mask R-CNN model in PyTorch.
+In this post, we will discuss the theory behind Mask R-CNN and how to use the pre-trained Mask R-CNN model in PyTorch.

 This post is part of our series on PyTorch for Beginners.